posit-dev/positron/README.md

 ## License

-Positron is licensed under the [Elastic License 2.0](https://github.com/posit-dev/positron?tab=License-1-ov-file#readme), a source-available license.
+Positron™ is licensed under the [Elastic License 2.0](https://github.com/posit-dev/positron?tab=License-1-ov-file#readme), a source-available license.
 [Read more](https://github.com/posit-dev/positron/wiki/Licensing) about what this license means and our decision to use it.

+Positron™ is a trademark of Posit Software, PBC.
+All rights reserved.